 Remington College-Baton Rouge Campus

-- The teacher population of 18 teachers has stayed relatively flat over five years.
+The teacher population of 18 teachers has declined by 55% over five years.

 |Remington College-Baton Rouge Campus||(LA) Community College Avg.|